1954 Pescara Grand Prix

 The 23rd Circuito di Pescara was a Formula One motor race, held on 15 August 1954, at the Pescara Circuit in Abruzzo, Italy.
-Luigi Musso in a Maserati 250F scored his first Formua 1 victory.
+Luigi Musso in a Maserati 250F scored his first Formula 1 victory.
 B. Bira (Maserati 250F) and Harry Schell (Maserati A6GCM) were second and third, with Bira setting fastest lap.
 Stirling Moss in yet another 250F started from pole position but retired after 3 laps with a broken oil pipe.